SplitCriteria/timecard/TimeCard/README.md

 - [x] Create a backup activity which allows removal of backup,
 - [x] Add summary of data on project list screen and options in project preferences (e.g. total duration, average, count, projected next occurrence)
 - [x] Add confirmation dialog when restoring backup
+- [x] Add ability to suppress the "clock out" notification (i.e. no indication that project is clocked in)
+- [x] Group project settings into logical bins
 - [ ] Allow a widget to get Extra Data from a user if they are clicking into a project which uses extra data but doesn't have default data specified
 - [ ] Allow recording/showing of backup/restore history, etc.
 - [ ] Add location tracking
 - [ ] Create Shortcut to replace the clock in/out widget
-- [ ] Add ability to rename projects
+- [x] Add ability to rename projects
 - [x] Add ability to import backed-up project data
 - [ ] Add ability to sort project list (e.g. most used, favorite, custom order)
 - [x] Edit database using Date Picker
-- [ ] Add Extra Data Title use for export (could include commas in title and data to add virtually unlimited extra columns)
+- [x] Add Extra Data Title use for export (could include commas in title and data to add virtually unlimited extra columns)
 - [ ] Add option to automatically capture broadcast events (e.g. phone up/down with Contact name as extra data)
 - [ ] Use LocalBroadcastManager and/or Intent.setPackage() for clock in/out and ProjectReceiver
 - [ ] Use Voice actions to clock in/out, etc